GerlechJen/bikesharing/README.md

 ![image5](https://github.com/GerlechJen/bikesharing/blob/main/Images/User%20Trips%20by%20Gender.png)

-This visualization shows how majority of the riders are male subscibers.This graph solidifies our previous analysis that showed that most of the riders are subscribers.
+This visualization shows how majority of the riders are male subscibers.This graph solidifies our earlier analysis that showed that most of the riders are subscribers.

 ## Summary

-A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.

-Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-In conclusion, bikeshare services are remarkably popular in busy metropolitan areas, where occupied real estate is densely packed and parking spaces may be scarce.
-The user base is made up mostly of male subscribers, providing regular income to the program.
-More outreach should be done to attract female riders, but male users seem a reliable market.
-And main usage seems focused around morning and evening commute times.
+In conclusion, the usertype of Citi Bike bike-sharing service is mostly subscribers.
+Of all the users, male subscribers are the most and provide regular income to the business.
+The usage of the bikes peak during weeekday morning and evening commute times of 8 AM to 9 AM and 5 PM to 6PM respectively.
+The usage of the bikes is at the lowest between 1 AM and 5 AM everyday.
+On weekends, the usage is spread throughout the middle of the day from around 9 AM to 7 PM.

-If I were to pursue additional lines of inquiry for analysis and visualization, given the data provided, I would explore:
+If I were to pursue further analysis given the data provided, I would perform these two visualizations:

-trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours;
-average trip duration, by birth year, by gender, to explore if there was any difference in male or female or un-gendered riders as they age.
+1. A bar graph to show the top 10 trip starting and ending locations.
+2. An area graph to show the number of rides versus birth year to know which age groups often take rides.

-The Tableau story can be seen, by clicking
+A Tableau story for the visualizations of this data was developed and it can be seen by clicking

 ----